Sorry, you need to enable JavaScript to visit this website.

 National Association for Student Information

 The first meeting of the National Association for Student Information (Országos Diáktájékoztatás Egyesület) was held in September 2022.
 Its members are currently students and editors of the website (diaktajekoztatas.hu).
-The aim of the association is to inform students about student events and to give them more information about student life.
-According to the Ministry information, the future aim is to provide regular training and organisational framework for youth interested in advocacy.
+The aim of the association is to inform students about as many student events as possible and to provide them with more information about student life.
+According to the Ministry's information, the future aim is to provide regular training and an organisational framework for youth interested in advocacy.